Requirements analysis: Prototypes

 A prototype is a computer program that exhibits a part of the properties of another computer program, allowing users to visualize an application that has not yet been constructed.
-A popular form of prototype is a mockup, which helps future users and other stakeholders to get an idea of what the system will look like.
-Prototypes make it easier to make design decisions, because aspects of the application can be seen and shared before the application is built.
+A popular form of prototype is a mockup, which helps future users and other stakeholders get an idea of what the system will look like.
+Prototypes make it easier to make design decisions because aspects of the application can be seen and shared before the application is built.
 Major improvements in communication between users and developers were often seen with the introduction of prototypes.
 Early views of applications led to fewer changes later and hence reduced overall costs considerably.

 Prototypes can be flat diagrams (often referred to as wireframes) or working applications using synthesized functionality.
-Wireframes are made in a variety of graphic design documents, and often remove all color from the design (i.e. use a greyscale color palette) in instances where the final software is expected to have graphic design applied to it.
+Wireframes are made in a variety of graphic design documents, and often remove all color from the design (i.e. use a greyscale color palette) in instances where the final software is expected to have a graphic design applied to it.
 This helps to prevent confusion as to whether the prototype represents the final visual look and feel of the application.

 Use cases

 A use case is a structure for documenting the functional requirements for a system, usually involving software, whether that is new or being changed.
 Each use case provides a set of scenarios that convey how the system should interact with a human user or another system, to achieve a specific business goal.
 Use cases typically avoid technical jargon, preferring instead the language of the end-user or domain expert.
 Use cases are often co-authored by requirements engineers and stakeholders.

 Use cases are deceptively simple tools for describing the behavior of software or systems.
-A use case contains a textual description of the ways in which users are intended to work with the software or system.
-Use cases should not describe internal workings of the system, nor should they explain how that system will be implemented.
+A use case contains a textual description of how users are intended to work with the software or system.
+Use cases should not describe the internal workings of the system, nor should they explain how that system will be implemented.
 Instead, they show the steps needed to perform a task without sequential assumptions.